fj0lverkr/todoapp/README.md

 ### Firebase
 When cloning the project Firebase will still need to be set up, follow instructions [here](https://firebase.google.com/docs/flutter/setup), note that you only need to do steps 1 and 2.

+As of writing this, only the following platforms are supported by Firebase:
+- Android
+- iOS
+- MacOS (beta)
+- Web

+Keep this in mind.